-Youth Opportunity Investments Agency Head Designee
+YOI Agency Head Designee

-The policy and interviews support protecting residents and staff who report sexual abuse or sexual harassment or cooperate with sexual abuse or sexual harassment investigations, from retaliation by other residents or staff.
-The Unit Manager is responsible for conducting and/or ensuring retaliation monitoring occurs.
+Policy supports protecting residents and staff who report sexual abuse or sexual harassment or cooperate with sexual abuse or sexual harassment investigations, from retaliation by other residents or staff.
+The Unit Manager is responsible for conducting/ensuring retaliation monitoring occurs.
 The Unit Manager is familiar with the role of retaliation monitor and its purpose.
-The retaliation monitoring activities will be documented on the Retaliation Monitoring Form.
+The retaliation monitoring activities are documented on the PREA Retaliation Monitoring Form.

-Training has been conducted with staff regarding the duties required for retaliation monitoring and documented on the training Acknowledgement form.
-During the onsite audit phase, there were no residents in the facility that reported allegations of sexual abuse or sexual harassment.
+Training has been conducted with staff regarding the duties required for retaliation monitoring and documented on the training Acknowledgement Form.
+During the onsite audit phase, there were no residents in the facility that reported an allegation of sexual abuse or sexual harassment.

-Protective measures were generally identified during the interviews and are aligned with policy and the provision of the standard.
-The interviews revealed that implementation measures to protect residents from retaliation include but are not limited to housing changes for resident victims or abusers; transfer resident or staff to another facility; staff discipline including termination; closer monitoring; and change in shift assignments; increase in counseling sessions for residents.
+Protective measures were generally identified during the interviews and are aligned with policy.
+Implementation measures to protect residents from retaliation include but are not limited to housing changes for resident victims or abusers; removing alleged staff or resident; closer monitoring; and change in shift assignments.
 The retaliation monitoring will be documented and follow-up checks with the parties involved ensure safe feelings and identifies whether retaliation is occurring.
 The interviews confirmed measures would be taken to detect and protect staff and residents from retaliation.

-The policy and interview with Unit Manager provide that the monitoring will occur for at least 90 days to see if there are any changes that may suggest possible retaliation is occurring.
-The monitoring period may last longer and additional information gathered where required, according to the Unit Manager.
-The interview and the Retaliation Monitoring Form identify items that would be monitored to assess retaliation and included interactions which may lead to housing and program changes to eliminate interaction as needed.
-The Retaliation Monitoring Form requires the monitor's assessment to include checking for verbal and non-verbal threats and considerations for unfair treatment.
+Policy and interview with Unit Manager provides that the monitoring will occur for at least 90 days to see if there are any changes that may suggest possible retaliation is occurring.
+The monitoring period could last longer, according to the Unit Manager.
+The interview with the Unit Manager identified items that would be monitored to assess retaliation and included interactions which may lead to housing and program changes to eliminate interaction as needed.
+The Retaliation Monitoring form requires the monitor's assessment to include checking for verbal and non-verbal threats and other considerations for unfair treatment.

 Policy and the interview with the Unit Manager indicate that status checks will occur as a part of retaliation monitoring.
-The interview revealed that initial and follow-up contact would be made.
+The interview revealed that initial and follow-up contact is made.